Welcome to Summer 2019!

 Pick up times + Permission to pick up procedures

-Pick up for all camps is between 4:00 – 5:00 pm Supervision during this time is fully supervised, yet non-programmed.
+Pick up for all camps is between 4:00 – 5:00 pm.
+This time is fully supervised, but non-programmed.
 Games and books are available.

 Please ensure that everyone who has permission to pick-up your child has been added to their profile.
 Only those listed on a camper's profile will be permitted to pick that child up from camp.
 As well, those picking up your child will be asked to show photo ID to verify their identity.
 Please make sure that everyone with permission to pick up your child brings photo ID with them daily.